trishurdzik/trishurdzik.github.io/index.markdown

 header_title: "Welcome to Critical Path!"
 ---

-Critical Path Consulting - where human-centered solutions are found.
+### Critical Path Consulting - Where Human-Centered Solutions Are Found.

 Choosing the right consultant can make all the difference.
 Here are a few reasons why clients choose to work with me: